reinaldorossetti/robot_samples_api_test/README.md

     └── requirements.txt            # Libraries to need to install.

 > Use short lowercase names at least for the top-level files and folders except
-> `LICENSE`, `README.md`, in folder pages the name of pages follow Camel Case.
+> `LICENSE`, `README.md`, in folder pages the name follow github default in Letter case.
 > Use yaml file to store as environment variables and locators, used in the robot files.
-> The project follow Pycharm Python static code analysis tool which looks for programming errors.
 > The Variables that are not mutable must follow upcase in python by default.

 ** This project follow the best pratices, below refences of the same.